smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/08 - Cross Join.md

 The following produces all combinations (not permutations).

 Given all fruits in both `TableA` and `TableB`, here is a result set of all fruit combinations.
 Because of the theta-join in the `WHERE` clause, the fruits are listed in alphabetical order from left to right.
-Note that NULL markers are not included in the result set, as NULL markers are not equal to each other, nor are they equal to each other.
+Note that NULL markers are not included in the result set, as NULL markers are neither equal to nor not equal to each other.
 They are unknown.

 ```sql
 WITH cte_DistinctFruits as